 Upper Fourth: This year group is tasked with designing and customising a T-shirt inspired by 80s Punk.
 They have a specific client in mind and are asked to consider the target market group that they are designing for.
 Customisation techniques are taught such as stencilling, slashing jersey, plaiting jersey, creating flounces and distressing denim.
 These techniques are then applied onto the blank canvas of a plain t-shirt with stunning effect.

-Key Stage 4, GCSE (Lower V and Upper V)
+Key Stage 4, GCSE (Lower Fifth and Upper Fifth)